THUDM/HGB/README.md

 Revisiting, benchmarking, and refining Heterogeneous Graph Neural Networks.

+**This repo is actively under-development.** Therefore, there are some extra experiments in this repo such as graph-based text classification.

 ## Roadmap

 We organize our repo by task.
 Each folder contains a task and the structure is similar, i.e. reproducing experiments for each method in each sub-folder and benchmark experiments in benchmark sub-folder.